Mahima18/AI-Project-Final-from-Team-9/README.md

 4.LSTM.ipynb - LSTM networks are a special kind of Recurrent Neural Networks (RNN), capable of learning long-term dependencies in the data.

-5.VGG16.ipynb - Transfer learning focuses on using the knowledge gained while solving one problem and applying it to solve a different but related problem .The model we decided to use is VGG16 with the Imagenet dataset.

 Dataset Link : https://uta.app.box.com/s/e7nsmloj8xmblosvfg98q42fgqnjy6dv

 Prior Work (Research Paper) Link : https://arxiv.org/pdf/1904.07312.pdf